jarv/one-post-a-year/README.md

 # One post a year

-The one-post-per-year theme is an extremely lightweight theme for [Hugo](https://gohugo.io).
+The one-post-a-year theme is an extremely lightweight theme for [Hugo](https://gohugo.io).
 It's built with simplicity and speed in mind.

 🌏 [Demo site](https://jpanther.github.io/congo/)
 🐛 [Bug reports & issues](https://github.com/jarv/one-post-per-year/issues)